Libensemble/libensemble/docs/resource_manager/overview.rst

 One resource set is the smallest unit of resources that can be assigned (and dynamically reassigned) to workers.
-By default, the provisioned resources are divided by the number of workers (excluding any workers given in the ``zero_resource_workers`` *libE_specs*` option).
-However, it can also be set directly by the ``num_resource_sets`` *libE_specs* option.
+By default, the provisioned resources are divided by the number of workers (excluding any workers given in the ``zero_resource_workers`` ``libE_specs`` option).
+However, it can also be set directly by the ``num_resource_sets`` ``libE_specs`` option.
 If the latter is set, the dynamic resource assignment algorithm will always be used.

 If there are more resource sets than nodes, then the resource sets on each node will be given a slot number, enumerated from zero.
-E.g.~ If there are three slots on a node, they will have slot numbers 0, 1 and 2.
+For example, if there are three slots on a node, they will have slot numbers 0, 1, and 2.

 The resource manager will not split a resource set over nodes, rather the resource sets on each node will be the integer division of resource sets over nodes, with the remainder dealt out from the first node.
 Even breakdowns are generally preferable, however.

-For example, lets say a given system has four GPUs per node, and the user has run libEnsemble on two nodes, with eight workers.
+For example, say a given system has four GPUs per node, and the user has run libEnsemble on two nodes, with eight workers.
 The default division of resources would be:

 .. image:: ../images/variable_resources1.png